Don and Dan Take a Flight

 “Oh no!”
 Bigote shouts, as he’s being dragged off.
 “Dan, not you too!
 The monsters!”

-Next thing I know, I’m in handcuffs, too, being led off to God knows where.
-Great.
+Next thing I know, I’m in handcuffs, too.

 This is a nightmare.
 Wake up, wake up, wake up.
 Oh man, I should have went to the bathroom before this.
-Beer and burritos was a terrible idea for breakfast.
+Beer and burritos was a terrible idea.

 Bigote is right next to me.
-We’re both seated in these awful metal chairs, our hands handcuffed behind our backs, with an equally metallic table in front of us.
+We’re both seated in these hard metal chairs, our hands handcuffed behind our backs, with a metal table in front of us.
 Really, it’s just like TV, except on TV they usually separate the terrorist suspects.
 Also, on TV the terrorists usually don’t need to take a big, probably smelly dump while they’re being interrogated.

 ”NO TALKING!” cracks a voice on the loudspeakers, interrupting Bigote.

-Right on cue, a detective enters.
-He looks the part: big masculine jaw with five o’clock shadow, big buff shoulders underneath a black suit, and all the rest.
+A detective enters.
+He looks the part: big manly jaw with five o’clock shadow, big buff shoulders underneath a grey suit, and all the rest.
 He closes the door behind him, walks over to the empty seat across from us, and sits down.

 “My name is Detective Murky,” he says, his voice all gruff-like, “and I’m here to find out what the hell you were doing with that gun.”